telerik/teststudio-docs/docs/automated-tests/recording/recording-dialogs.md

 1. Start the recording session and navigate to the page.
 2. The page is not fully loaded until the logon dialog is handled.
 Thus the Test Studio recorder is not yet started and attached to the browser.
 Therefore, if you enter any username and password, these does not get recorded in the Test Studio test.
-3. One option is to enter the valid credentials to login to the page and then <a href="/features/dialogs-and-popups/dialogs#add-a-handle-dialog-step-manually" target="_blank">manually insert the step to handle the Logon dialog.
+3. One option is to enter the valid credentials to login to the page and then <a href="/features/dialogs-and-popups/dialogs#add-a-handle-dialog-step-manually" target="_blank">manually insert the step to handle the Logon dialog</a>.
 4. The other option is to __first cancel the logon dialog__ - there is no step added in the test because the recorder is not yet active.
 Once the page returns the message that access is denied, the Test Studio recorder gets attached to the browser.
 On __manually refreshing the page__ from the browser, the __logon dialog prompts again__ and this time, while you enter your credentials to access the page, Test Studio __records your actions and adds the step__ in the test.

 <table id=no-table>